MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: System Model

 \subsubsection{Contribution Prediction $I$}

-The contribution prediction $I_{mn}$ from MU $m$ to MSP $n$ is determined by the accuracy $\theta_{m}$ of the learning model, the total amount of training data $\lfloor\frac{T}{\tau_{n}}\rfloor|X_{mn}|$, and the potential value $\omega_{mn}$ of local data.
-Prior work~\cite{Game} characterized the contribution of a learning model in terms of a logarithmic function of the amount of local training data.
-However, evaluating the contribution solely by the training data size is one-sided, as there may be a large amount of redundant data or the validity of the learning model cannot be guaranteed.
+The contribution prediction $I_{mn}$ from MU $m$ to MSP $n$ is determined by the accuracy $\theta_{m}$ of the local model, the total amount of training data $\lfloor\frac{T}{\tau_{n}}\rfloor|X_{mn}|$, and the potential value $\omega_{mn}$ of local data.
+Prior work~\cite{Game} characterized model contributions using a logarithmic function of the amount of local training data.
+However, evaluating the contribution solely by the training data size is one-sided, as there may be a large amount of redundant data or the validity of the local model cannot be guaranteed.
 It is more practical to comprehensively evaluate the amount of training data, model accuracy, and the potential value of local data; thus, we denote $I_{mn}$ as where $\lfloor\frac{T}{\tau_{n}}\rfloor$ is the number of iterations that the task of MSP $n$ can be performed within $T$. $\epsilon$ and $\eta$ are system parameters from experiments as obtained in~\cite{ln}. $\theta_{m}\in\left (0, 1 \right )$ characterizes the accuracy of local training as decided by the MU.
-Here, $\theta\rightarrow 0$ means that a high-accuracy learning model is available, while $\theta\rightarrow 1$ implies that the accuracy of the learning model is low.
+Here, $\theta\rightarrow 0$ means that a high-accuracy local model is available, while $\theta\rightarrow 1$ implies that the accuracy of the local model is low.
 The local data potential value $\omega_{mn}$ describes the difference between model predictions and true labels, defined as where $\hat z_{i}$ denotes the inferred label from the current global model and $z_{i}$ is its ground-truth label.
 If the value of $\omega_{mn}$ is large, it indicates that the current global model is not working well on local data or there are unseen samples.
 Therefore, updating the model by training on these data may lead to better performance of the global model.
-If the value of $\omega_{mn}$ is small, it means that the current data has little potential to further improve the global model since the knowledge of the data has already been learned or the data size is small.
+If the value of $\omega_{mn}$ is small, the current data has little potential to improve the global model further since the knowledge of the data has already been learned or the data size is small.
 Note that to shorten the decision time, we use the potential value of the initial local data to be a proxy for the average potential value of all data within $T$.
 This is a reasonable approach when $T$ is not too long.